realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 ### Encourage Explicit Naming of Any Overloaded Term

-- If you must use a overloaded generic terms (like `set` or `get`), always find a name that is very specific.
+- If you must use an overloaded generic terms (like `set` or `get`), always find a name that is very specific.
 - ie: `setBookInfo` is preferred over `setInfo`
 - ie: `getUUID2TypeStr` is preferred over `getType`